These are strange times. The world as we know it is changing in front of our eyes.

 Our understanding of what’s normal is mutating.
 In fact, we are unable to comprehend but feeling very deeply what surrounds us.
 Subnoise asked me to interview Nick Oliveri after the release of the new Mondo Generator‘s album, Fuck It, and the revision of Shooters Bible.

-A silence of almost a decade between Hell Comes To Your Heart and Fuck It, in addition to Shooters Bible, an album recorded 10 years ago: What is your current state of mind?
+A silence of almost a decade between Hell Comes To Your Heart and Fuck It, in addition to Shooters Bible: What is your current state of mind?

 *I know these questions came before the COVID-19 thing.
 I’m sorry.
 I’m getting these in so late.

 Certainly, I don’t really have any regrets.
 I forgive myself if I’ve ever done anything wrong to the world or to anybody else.
 Above all, I just try to do the right thing when I can.

 Hell Comes to Your Heart got 200 pressed, and then 100 more.
 Now, it’s 300 pressed on vinyl worldwide.
 It’s long gone and out of print, and not many people have it.
 I think it should reach more people and I hope it does.